Hexcede/update-suppressor/README.md

+# This functionality is provided by the Carpet mod

 # Update Suppressor

 Adds a block which suppresses block updates.
 Emulates the behaviour of large block update suppressors in the vanilla game, in the form of a single block.